-The proposals developed by the Park represent an interesting opportunity to discover different aspects of a protected area in the internationally important mountainous area and at a short distance from the capital cities of Piedmont and Aosta Valley.
+The proposals developed by the Park represent an interesting opportunity to discover different aspects of a protected area in a mountainous environment of international relevance and at a short distance from the capital cities of Piedmont and Aosta Valley.

 Thanks to its old establishment, the Gran Paradiso National Park boasts extensive knowledge of its natural ecosystem of the territory's history, representing an ideal outdoor educational workshop.

 The spectrum of proposals ranges from more naturalistic themes to anthropological and historical ones, and they are all marked by stimulating the development of a critical sense in understanding the relationship with the environment and in awareness of responsible behaviour regarding precious environmental heritage.